 In the decommissioning order for Mühleberg NPP a distinction is made between cease of power operation and final shut down.
 Cease of power operation describes the moment when an NPP generates no more electricity.
 In the case of Mühleberg NPP, after cease of power operation, the spent fuel elements from the reactor core are transferred to the spent fuel pool.
-In the meantime, all measures to establish a safe technical postoperation are being implemented.
+In the meantime, all measures to establish a safe technical post-operation are being implemented.
 To remove heat from the spent fuel pool some safety and operation systems from power operation are still necessary.
 Hence, the works being performed to establish the technical post-operational phase are conducted as part of operating licence and are not part of the decommissioning order.
-As soon as all works for establishment of the technical post-operational phase are completed, the facility is finally shut down.
+As all works for establishment of the technical post-operational phase were completed, the facility was considered as finally shut down and the decommissioning activities as described in the decommissioning order began.